 Because of its size, the Burmese Python has very few natural enemies.
 In the case of the Burmese python, only people are alligators would pose a threat to it.
 In fact, Burmese pythons have been known to eat alligators.
 Because of the lack of natural enemies, the Burmese python has been able to proliferate and outcompete the local wildlife in Florida.

 Florida’s location has a major role to play in the exotic pet trade.
 The state of Florida extends further south than any other state within the contiguous 48 states.
 This is where geography becomes strategic for the exotic pet trade.
 The city of Miami, near the far southeast corner of Florida, is home to one of the busiest ports in the United States of America.

-Miami is closer to Central and South America than most major port cities in the USA.
+Miami is closer to Central America and South America than most major port cities in the USA.
 Miami is the closest major port of entry for trade between the United States of America and Latin America.
 This is also a major port of entry for exotic animals being transported to the United States.